zinia09/Flask.py/README.md

 ### How to Run
-Clone the repository and install the requirements.
-Run the app.py file.
+Clone the repository with 'git clone <link>' install the requirements with 'pip install -r requirements.txt' Run the app.py file  with 'python app.py'
-Copy the server address on the console and paste it on a browser to view the website.
+Copy the server address from the console and paste it on a browser to view the website

 ### What I Learned